Graves' Disease

 * Manifestations in connective tissue: Graves´ ophthalmopathy and dermopathy

-What is the incidence of hyperthyroidism and what are predisposing factors
+What is the incidence of hyperthyroidism and what are the predisposing factors

-The annual incidences of Graves’ Disease is 40 per 100,000 in the US.
-It is 4 to 6 times are more common in females then in males, and it is mostly developed between age 20 to 50.
+The annual incidence of Graves’ Disease is 40 per 100,000 in the US.
+It is 4 to 6 times more common in females than in males, and it most often develops between the ages of 20 and 50.
 1% to 5% of patients with Graves’ Disease are children (peak at age 11 to 14 years)

 It has a strong hereditary and genetic component.

-Smoking is weakly associated with Graves’ Disease but strongly with the development of Graves ophtalmopathy
+Smoking is weakly associated with Graves’ Disease but strongly with the development of Graves ophthalmopathy

 How to make a diagnosis of hyperthyroidism

-The most cost-effective screening test is measurement of serum TSH.
+The most cost-effective screening test is the measurement of serum TSH.
 If the value is normal, the patient is very unlikely to have hyperthyroidism.
 The serum TSH concentration alone cannot determine the degree of biochemical hyperthyroidism; serum free T4 and T3 are required to provide this information.
-Typically, the thyroid hormone level is high and the TSH level is low.
+Typically, thyroid hormone levels are high and TSH levels are low.
 A thyroid scan may also be recommended to help determine the cause of hyperthyroidism (Graves' disease, toxic nodular goiter, or thyroiditis).

 What are treatment options?